Libr-AI/fairlib/docs/_sources/tutorial_notebooks/tutorial_manipulate_dist.md.txt

 ## Limitation and Extension

-The `manipulate_data_distribution` function has an strong assumption that the original distribution is **NOT** identical to the target perfectly balanced distribution.
-For those who has a perfectly balanced dataset, the target distributions will need to the manully speficied and use the `generalized_sampling` for resampling.
+The `manipulate_data_distribution` function strongly assumes that the original distribution is **NOT** identical to the target perfectly balanced distribution.
+For those with a perfectly balanced dataset, the target distributions will need to be manually specified and use the `generalized_sampling` for resampling.